raspberrypilearning/rock-paper-scissors/da-DK/step_4.md

 ## Check the Result

-Now let's add the code to see who won.
+Now add the code to see who won.

 + You need to compare the `player` and `computer` variables to see who won.